aiokitchen/aiomisc/docs/source/worker_pool.rst

 Python has the ``multiprocessing`` module with ``Pool`` class which implements similar worker pool.
 The IPC in this case use completely synchronous communication method.
-This module reimplements the process based worker pool but IPC is completely asynchronous on callee side, meanwhile workers in separate processes aren't asynchronous.
+This module reimplements the process based worker pool but IPC is completely asynchronous on caller side, meanwhile workers in separate processes aren't asynchronous.

 Example